 Beaches and tidal pools

 The pristine coast offers miles of almost deserted white sand beaches.
 Since it is quite windy on the coast, you can seek shelter in the bays.
 For example, in Prevelly Bay, where it can get pretty crowded at times, or Kilcarnup Beach.
 In general, the wind doesn’t pick up before 10 o’clock.
 So you can take the opportunity to go to the less sheltered beaches like Redgate Beach, Conto Beach, Boodjidup, Gasbay, or Smith Beach.

-For swimming, the water is relatively cool even in summer.
-The waves and currents are sometimes really strong in this region.
+It’s important to note that for swimming, the water is relatively cold, even in summer!
+The waves and currents are also sometimes really strong in this region.
 Nevertheless, you can swim almost anywhere, as long as you are cautious.
 Otherwise, there are safer alternatives: the natural pools that emerge in the rocks at low tide.
 For example, the Yallingup and Injidup pools.

 Margaret River – Practical advice

 – For iPhone: Your Margaret River Region (tourist office app)

 – For Android: Find the Fun Margaret River